-- 'Do I have infected systems in my infrastructure or the ones I operate?' - Sharing indicators to block. - 'I use these attributes to block, sinkhole or divert traffic.' - Sharing indicators to perform intelligence. - 'Gathering information about campaigns and attacks.
+'Do I have infected systems in my infrastructure or operate?'

+If use these attributes to block, sinkhole or divert traffic?
+Sharing indicators to perform intelligence.

+▶ 'Gathering information about campaigns and attacks.
 Are they related?
 Who is targeting me?
-Who are the adversaries?' - $\blacksquare \rightarrow$ These objectives can be conflicting (e.g. False-positives have different impacts)
+Who are the adversaries?' → These objectives can be conflicting (e.g. False-positives)